rhul-compsoc/SimpleGUICS2Pygame/README.rst

 ==================

-It is primarily a standard Python_ (**2 and 3**) module reimplementing the SimpleGUI particular module of CodeSkulptor_ (a browser Python interpreter).
+It is primarily a standard Python_ (**2 and 3**) module reimplementing the SimpleGUI particular module of CodeSkulptor_ and CodeSkulptor3_ (a Python browser environment).
 This is in fact a package also with other modules adapted from CodeSkulptor.

 Simply change